 1.6 Quality assurance and quality control

-Quality assurance and quality control are an integral part of preparing New Zealand’s annual inventory.
-The Ministry for the Environment developed a quality assurance and control plan in 2004, as required by the Climate Change Convention reporting guidelines (UNFCCC, 2006), to formalise, document and archive the quality-assurance and control procedures.
-Details of the quality-control and quality-assurance activities performed during the compilation of the 2010 inventory submission are discussed in sections 1.6.1 and 1.6.2 below.
+Quality assurance (QA) and quality control (QC) are an integral part of preparing New Zealand’s inventory.
+The Ministry for the Environment developed a QA/QC plan in 2004, as required by the Climate Change Convention reporting guidelines (UNFCCC, 2006), to formalise, document and archive the QA/QC procedures.
+The plan is annually updated in conjunction with New Zealand’s inventory improvement plan.
+As a result of recommendations from recent reviews, New Zealand has increased QA/QC activities for this submission.
+Details are discussed in sections 1.6.1 and 1.6.2 below.

 1.6.1 Quality control

-For this submission, the completion of the IPCC (2000) Tier 1 quality-control check sheets for each sector was the responsibilities of the leading agency.
-The national inventory complier was provided with common reporting format databases for all sectors that passed all Tier 1 checks.
-The Tier 1 checks are based on the procedures suggested in the IPCC good practice guidance (IPCC, 2000).
-All key categories for the 2008 inventory year were checked.
+For this inventory submission, the Ministry for the Environment used IPCC Tier 1 QC check sheets.
+The Tier 1 checks are based on the procedures suggested in the good practice guidance (IPCC, 2000).
+All key categories for the 2007 inventory year were checked.

 1.6.2 Quality assurance

-New Zealand’s inventory system is progressively improving its quality-assurance system to ensure risks are lowered at all stages of the inventory compilation process.
-In 2008, KMPG, a professional services firm, developed a risk register to highlight potential risks in the inventory data compilation process.
+New Zealand’s inventory system is progressively improving its quality control and assurance system to ensure quality is built in at all stages of the inventory compilation process.
+In 2008, KMPG, a contractor, developed a risk register to highlight potential risks in the inventory data compilation process.
 The Ministry for the Environment will continue to use the risk register to assist in prioritising further improvements to the inventory.

-A list of previous quality-assurance reviews, their major conclusions and follow up are included in the MS Excel worksheets available for download with this report from the Ministry for the Environment’s website (www.mfe.govt.nz/publications/climate/).
+Quality assurance reviews of individual sectors and categories were included in the national inventory plan and commissioned by the Ministry for the Environment.
+A list of previous quality assurance reviews, their major conclusions and follow up are included in the MS Excel worksheets available for download with this report from the Ministry for the Environment’s website (http://www.mfe.govt.nz/publications/climate/).

-The energy and agriculture activity data provided by Statistics New Zealand is subject to its own rigorous quality-assurance and control procedures on the data.
+Most of the energy and agriculture activity data is provided by Statistics New Zealand, who conducts its own rigorous quality assurance and quality control procedures on the data.

 New Zealand’s inventory was reviewed in 2001 and 2002 as part of a pilot study of the technical review process (UNFCCC, 2001a; 2001b; 2001c; 2003).
 The inventory was subject to detailed in-country, centralised and desk review procedures.
 The inventories submitted for the years 2001 and 2003 were reviewed in a centralised review process.
-The 2006 inventory submission was reviewed as part of the Kyoto Protocol initial review.
+The 2004 inventory was reviewed as part of the Kyoto Protocol initial review.
 This was an in-country review held from 19–24 February 2007.
 The 2007 and 2008 inventory submissions were reviewed during a centralised review in September 2008.
-The 2009 inventory submission was reviewed in September 2009.
 In all instances, the reviews were conducted by an international team of experts review team nominated by Parties to the Climate Change Convention.
 Review reports are available from the Climate Change Convention website (www.unfccc.int).